travis-kuenzi/Mongo-Driven-Website-Term-Project/README.md

 * Each genre has many to many instruments

 Musician Relationship:
-* 1 or many musicians has 1 or many other songs
+* 1 or many musicians has 1 or many songs

 Teammates Contact:
 (william) Yifei Zhao